greenpeace/gpes-import-wp-shortcodes/README.md

-# Shortcodes to import frontend code
+# Wordpress shortcodes to import frontend code

 Shortcodes to:

 * Import a text file that was uploaded to the media library.
 * Import an external URL (Use for development only!
 Please!)

+With the plugin **Import Text File** you can develop svg, html, css and javascript externally and insert it in your pages using a shortcode.
+This plugin also lifts restrictions on uploading svg, html, css and javascript files to the media library.

 ## How to use